sbd-community/handbook/docs/implementation/operate-phase/patch-cadence.md

 ---
 # Guide: Patch Cadence & Rollback Strategy

+## 1. What is a Patch Management Policy?

 Having a secure OTA update mechanism is only the first step; you also need a clear, documented policy for *when* and *how* you will use it.
 A **Patch Management Policy** is a critical operational document that defines your organization's commitment to fixing vulnerabilities and delivering updates.

-The **Cyber-Resilience Act (CRA)** legally requires manufacturers to handle vulnerabilities "without delay" and distribute security updates effectively ([CRA Annex I.II.2 & 4][cra_annexI]).
+The **[Cyber-Resilience Act (CRA)](./../../standards/cra-overview.md)** legally requires manufacturers to handle vulnerabilities "without delay" and distribute security updates effectively ([CRA Annex I.II.2 & 4][cra_annexI]).
 A well-defined patch cadence is how you demonstrate compliance with this obligation.

-## 1. Defining Your Patch Management Policy

 Your patch management policy should be a public-facing document that sets clear expectations for your customers.
 It should define:
 -   The types of updates you provide (e.g., security, feature).